Sitraka17/Centrale_Marseille_ML/docs/findataset.md

 | [World Bank Global Financial Indicators](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD?utm_source=Github&utm_medium=Referral&utm_campaign=Public-apis-repo) | Key financial indicators from around the world, including GDP, inflation, and unemployment rates. | [<img src="https://run.pstmn.io/button.svg" alt="Run In Postman" style="width: 128px; height: 32px;">](https://data.worldbank.org/indicator/NY.GDP.MKTP.CD) |

 Explore these datasets and integrate them into your next project to unlock insights and build cutting-edge financial models!

+These datasets provide a rich source of financial data to build a complete pipeline, model, and industrialize your financial solutions, all while solving a *real-world* business problem.
+Now YOU will have to choose based on the type of analysis you want to perform—whether it’s predictive, descriptive, or optimization-focused!